eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/index.rst

 ------------

-This entry covers the entire process performed for the installation and configuration of Matlab Distributed Computing Server on a cluster with the conditions described  above.
+This entry covers the entire process performed for the installation and configuration of Matlab and the Distributed Computing Server on a cluster with the conditions described  above.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    installation

 Usage
 -----

 This subsection describes three integrations methods to submit jobs to the cluster and in this way use the computational resources through the available licenses in :ref:`APOLO <about_apolo>` for Matlab.

 .. toctree::
+   :maxdepth: 2

    integration